Query Letter – Agent Query

 You might be next.

-Now, before we get started, if you’ve noticed there’s lots of conflicting information out there about how to write an effective agent query… don’t worry.
+Now, before we get started, if you’ve noticed there’s lots of conflicting information out there about how to write an effective query… don’t worry.
 I’m going to separate the good advice from the bad advice.
-I’m also going to show you why successful authors, literary agents, and other publishing insiders often disagree about the best way to write an agent query.
-And I’m going to share some thing with you about writing query letters that you’ve never heard before.
+I’m also going to show you why successful authors, literary agents, and other publishing insiders often disagree about the best way to write query letters.
+And I’m going to share some thing with you about pitching your work to literary agents that you’ve never heard before.

 Lastly, you should know that the #1 reason I got into the publishing industry more than 15 years ago now, was to figure out how to get my own books published.
 That means I know what it’s like to pour your heart into a manuscript that you hope will one day be read by lots of people.
 I also know how incredibly competitive the publishing industry is, and sometimes one “little” tip or suggestion from an insider can make a big difference and change someone’s life.